yosanyu/GoHomeCountdown/README.md

 Use the winreg package to set the program to start automatically when the computer boots up.

 ## What if I want to automate the clocking out process?
-You can modify the contents of the go_home_check_in function according to your needs.
+You can modify the contents of the go_home_clock_in function according to your needs.

 ## How do I change the clock-in hours?
 Modify the value of _HOURS.
-If you need to include minutes, you will also need to modify any references to _HOURS.
+If you need to use minutes, you will also need to modify any references to _HOURS.

 # Display:
 ![](example1.PNG)